-Q. Will installing air springs increase the weight ratings of a vehicle?
+- Q. Will installing air springs increase the weight ratings of a vehicle?
 No. Adding air springs will not change the weight ratings (GAWR, GCWR and/or GVWR) of a vehicle.
-Exceeding the GVWR is dangerous and voids the Air Lift warranty.

-- Q. How long should air springs last?
+Exceeding the GVWR is dangerous and voids the Air Lift warranty. - Q. How long should air springs last?
 If the air springs are properly installed and maintained they can last indefinitely. - Q. Will raising the vehicle on a hoist for service work damage the air springs?
-No. The vehicle can be lifted on a hoist for short-term service work such as tire rotation or oil changes.
-However, if the vehicle will be on the hoist for a prolonged period of time, support the axle with jack stands in order to take the tension off of the air springs.
+No. The vehicle can be lifted on a hoist safely.
+If equipped with a digital control system, it is recommended that the system be put in "manual mode" before lifting so the system does not try and adjust while on the hoist.